 Your payments help us fund our recreation and community centres, libraries, parks, services for the disadvantaged, and much more.

 Property taxes are due twice a year in Vancouver:

-Be sure to keep these dates handy, so you can submit your payments on time, and avoid the 5% penalty for late payment.
+Keep these dates handy so you can pay on time and avoid the 5% penalty for late payment.

 The City sends out tax notices twice a year by mail.
 Find out when you will receive your advanced tax and main tax notices, learn how to get your notice electronically, and request a new tax notice.

 Find out all of the ways you can pay your Vancouver property tax, learn about deferring your taxes, set up a tax installment prepayment plan, and read about penalties and late payments.

 The home owner grant program is a provincial program to help reduce the amount of property tax you pay.
 You must claim the grant each year.
 Find out if you are eligible, and claim your grant online.

 Change your mailing address, or name on your land title.
 Find out information about your property, including your assessed property value and your property's legal description.
 Request a tax certificate.

 Learn how to read your advance and main tax notices, then find out more about how property taxes are calculated, what the tax rate is, and how land assessment averaging works.